Skip to main content

 • Execution Priority Trade Strategies: Can be developed to best align with the client’s execution priorities including cost, immediacy of trade, and anonymity.

 • Market Environment: Is there news or are there macro-related headlines that may impact market volatility or cause uncertainty for liquidity providers?
-The chart below shows the impact volatility had on KOMP’s bid/ask spread.
+The chart below shows the impact volatility had on QUS’s bid/ask spread.

 Secondary Market Block Trades: